-

 Why is dolutegravir better than efavirenz?

-It is harder to get resistance to dolutegravir than to efavirenz.
+It is harder to develop resistance to dolutegravir than to efavirenz.
 The new combination of ARVs also comes in a smaller pill.

 -